Joseph Schmidt Confections: Early

 Joseph Schmidt Confections was started in San Francisco during 1983.
 Joseph Schmidt, a European-trained baker, opened the store with his partner Audrey Ryan, a European-trained confectioner, and together, they sold baked goods and chocolates.
 Joseph Schmidt's signature egg-shaped truffle was the company's trademark.

 In 1985, Joseph and Audrey brought in two partners to grow the business: Jeff Smith, a successful restaurateur and veteran of Nestle, and Duane Papierniak, an engineer.
 They continued to run the company until 2005, growing the business both nationally and internationally.
-At different times, Joseph Schmidt products have been available in such department stores as Harrod's and Selfridges in the UK, David Jones Limited in Australia, Takashimaya in Tokyo, and a variety of locations in Canada.
-North America includes department stores such as Macy's, Bloomingdales, and Saks Fifth Avenue, and gourmet grocery stores such as Whole Foods, Trader Joe's and the Fresh Market, as well as other independent stores.
+At different times, Joseph Schmidt products have been available in such department stores as Harrods and Selfridges in the London, David Jones in Australia, Takashimaya in Tokyo, and a variety of locations in Canada.
+North America includes department stores such as Neiman Marcus, Macy's, Bloomingdales, and Saks Fifth Avenue, and gourmet grocery stores such as Whole Foods, Trader Joe's and the Fresh Market, as well as other independent stores.

-The company had stores in the Castro neighborhood of San Francisco and in San Jose.
+The company had stores in the Castro neighborhood of San Francisco, and in San Jose.